SukanyaBasu79/datasciencecoursera/README.md

 # datasciencecoursera
-This is part of my Course Project for the Data Science Course titled 'The Data Scientist's Toolbox'.
+This is part of my course project for the Data Science course titled 'The Data Scientist's Toolbox'.